What we’re about

 .

-September 23 - We continue reading chapter 14, the last chapter of On Interpretation.
-It is roughly about knowing the knowable through belief.
+OnlineOctober 14 - We are wrapping up chapter 14 and the entirety of the present treatise On Interpretation.
+Chapter 14 is roughly about knowing the knowable through belief.
 Up until now, Aristotle has been focusing on the relationship between the knowing and the things that are known.
-Now, in the final chapter, he turns his attention toward the relationship between the knowing and the beliefs we craft so as to lasso-grasp the things that are known.
-Presently, the issue is, which belief is more opposite to the belief "A is B"; is it "A isn't B" or is it "A is C" (in which B and C are contrary concepts)?
-The bookmark is set at Bekker line 24a3--which is the 6th paragraph in Ackrill's translation.
+Now, he turns his attention finally toward the relationship between the knowing and the beliefs we craft so as to lasso-grasp the things that are known.
+The issue is, which belief is more opposite to the belief "A is B"; is it "A isn't B" or is it "A is C" (in which B and C are contrary concepts)?
+The bookmark is set at Bekker line 24b1--which is the 7th paragraph in Ackrill's translation.

 .